digipres/publications/ipres/ipres-2018/papers/15-years-of-nestor-german-network-of-expertise-in-digital-preser.md

   developments and current work in nestor and close with the prospects of the challenges ahead.
 creators:
-- Schrimpf, Sabine
+- Sabine Schrimpf
-- Tunnat, Yvonne
+- Yvonne Tunnat
 date: null
 document_url: https://services.phaidra.univie.ac.at/api/object/o:923632/download
 grand_parent: iPRES